 GFCA Tutor-Emeritus: Christopher Fettes

-Christopher Fettes is one of the great theatre and actor pedagogues of the UK, and in fact world theatre and the cinema industry.
-He started as an actor, working with the legendary East London Theatre Company – Theatre Workshop under Joan Littlewood.
+Christopher Fettes is one of the great theatre and actor pedagogues of the UK, and indeed, world theatre and the cinema industry.
+He began as an actor, working with the legendary East London Theatre Company – Theatre Workshop under Joan Littlewood.
 He went on to join the ensemble at the Royal Court theatre in London during its heyday in the fifties with George Devine and Tony Richardson.

 After meeting Yat Malmgren, Christopher developed a career as an educator, and as a theatre director of some renown.
 He directed a number of famous productions – notably his seminal interpretation of Marlowe’s Dr Faustus and Schniztler’s The Lonely Road with two of his acting students, Anthony Hopkins and Colin Firth – introduced the work of Calderon de la Barca to the British stage – and created a fascination with the work of Thomas Bernhard.

 Christopher’s great contribution came with his joint founding with Yat Malmgren in 1963 of the Drama Centre London, an acting conservatoire that in it’s day, changed the face of training in the UK and around the world.
 They introduced the Method to the UK, initially with the great UK method actor Harold Lang teaching at the centre, and then by inviting Uta Hagen’s protege Doreen Cannon to head the acting department.
 Later, an assistant of Lee Strasberg, Reuven Adiv took over the department.